geoadmin/mf-geoadmin3/README.md

 ## Building and deploying to AWS S3

+Since March 2018, all branches are deployed by the CI to all three S3 staging bucket (dev, int and prod).

-To build the current branch and upload it to AWS S3 int, use:
+To manually build the current branch and upload it to AWS S3 int, use:

-    make s3deploybranch

-Branches are stored in the user environments under:

-   ~/tmp/branches/{branch_name}

-To upload a different branch, use:

-    make s3deploybranch DEPLOY_GIT_BRANCH=<BRANCH_NAME>
+    make s3copybranch  DEPLOY_TARGET=int DEPLOY_GIT_BRANCH=<my branch>

 After the first clone, dev dependencies are not removed when uploading a branch to S3.
 If you want to also remove the dev depedencies, use: